Dynamics of the Tyson-Hong-Thron-Novak circadian oscillator model: Dynamics of the high degradation rate case

-In this section, we give the detailed study of the dynamics of the THTN model in the fast case, that is, the rate of mRNA degradation is fast enough.
-Then $\delta$ is sufficiently large.
+In this section, we give the detailed study of the dynamics of the THTN model in the high degradation rate case, that is, the rate of mRNA degradation is high enough.
+Then $\varepsilon$ is sufficiently large.